Written By: Dallas Shirley, M.Ed,

 Illustrated By: Amanda Shirley & Dallas Shirley

-Woodland Wisdom books are children’s books and guides for parents, caregivers, educators, support workers, social workers, counsellors, mental health clinicians, aunts, uncles, grandparents, or any adult wanting to help support children as they navigate tough stuff like grief, loss, anxiety, and anger.
+Woodland Wisdom books are FREE children’s books and guides for parents, caregivers, educators, support workers, social workers, counsellors, mental health clinicians, aunts, uncles, grandparents, or any adult wanting to help support children as they navigate tough stuff like grief, loss, anxiety, and anger.

 These books are designed to be read after something difficult happens.
 The hope is that what the characters go through helps to normalize the experience that they may be experiencing.